 One of Pita Pit’s success factors is its commitment to serving only one type of food, namely pitas.
 By doing this, the company built a system that allows for economies of scale and operational efficiency.
 Employees need only to create variations of the pita sandwich out of prepacked proportions, enabling quick service for customers.

 Another success factor is Pita Pit’s training.
 Every franchisee is required to attend training at the Pita Pit corporate training center in Kingston, Ontario.
-The 6-7-day training is composed of theoretical learning for running a business as well as practical hands-on training where franchisees are placed in an actual Pita Pit store to operate.
+The 6-7-day training is composed of a theoretical learning for running a business as well as a practical hands-on training where franchisees are placed in an actual Pita Pit store to operate.
 From here, they learn all the skills from preparing and serving food to inventory management.
-This immersive training provides franchisees with the backbone for understanding how to operate with the Pita Pit System.
+This immersive training provides franchisee with the backbone for understanding how to operate with the Pita Pit System.

 Pita Pit – Looking Ahead

 Given that growth in the QSR industry will be driven by geographic expansion, Pita Pit will need to build its brand awareness in emerging markets to compete with large incumbents.
-Brand equity will play a factor in attracting new franchisees in emerging economies; potential investors may pick a McDonald’s over lesser-known brands since its success is highly visible.
+Brand equity will play a factor in attracting new franchisees in emerging economies; potential investors may pick a McDonald’s over lesser known brands since its success is highly visible.
 Pita Pit should improve its brand awareness at the end customers in these markets to drive brand equity and demand.